How to request vacation days (+ Word-for-word email script)

 2. The word “because” is strategically chosen as it increases compliance.
-Saying “because” and giving your boss a reason for the time off (no matter what the reason is) makes it more likely he or she will say yes.
+Saying “because” and giving your boss a reason for the time off (no matter what the reason is) makes it more likely they will say yes.

-3. Remember how your boss was worried your work wouldn’t get done.
-Well in that last section you ease that concern by showing them you’ve already thought about that.
+3. Remember how your boss was worried your work wouldn’t get done?
+In the last section you ease that concern by showing them you’ve already thought about that.
 You’ve even gone the extra mile to ensure any projects you’re working on still get finished on time.

 Finally, be sure to send vacation request emails weeks — even months — in advance.
 It’s far easier for your boss to say “Yes” when they have plenty of time to plan around your absence.

 To recap, here’s how to ask for time off: